TiimmyFTurner/TiimmyFTurner/README.md

 # 👋 Hi there, I'm Arman Askari — aka **Tiimmy F Turner**

-🎯 I'm a **Flutter Developer** with a passion for building beautiful, responsive apps.
+🎯 I'm a **Flutter Developer** passionate about building beautiful, responsive apps.
 📍 Currently 25 years old and exploring the world of software one line of code at a time.

----

 ## 🧑‍💻 About Me